 - This 2017 amendment deletes the previous performance measures that were based on temperature compliance locations to be met with prescribed frequency.
-The 2009 RPA with 2011 amendments required a temperature compliance point to be between Balls Ferry and Bend Bridge from May 15 through September 30.
-In 2017, NMFS concludes that the most appropriate compliance location should be at the most downstream redd [see Anderson et al. (2010, 2011) and EPA (2003)]. - The 2017 temperature dependent mortality objectives take advantage of new scientific models (e.g., Martin et al. 2016), and are intended to create the most flexible and effective operations by directly managing to a biologically meaningful objective.
-The variability in objectives by water year type is based on the variable goals that can realistically be achieved given drier years (when effects will be greater) versus wetter years (when species recovery is possible). - The EOA and EOS storage objectives consider hydrology (i.e., water year type), and are provided in order to meet the temperature requirements set forth in the subsequent actions in preserving key aspects of life history and run time diversity.
-EOA storage of 3.9 MAF will allow operation of the upper gates for more flexibility in blending operations and extend the use of the cold water pool.
+The 2009 RPA with 2011 amendments required a temperature compliance point to be between Balls Ferry and Bend Bridge from May 15 through September 30. - The 2017 temperature dependent mortality objectives take advantage of new scientific models (e.g., Martin et al. 2016), and are intended to create the most flexible and effective operations by directly managing to a biologically meaningful objective.
+The variability in objectives by water year type is based on the variable goals that can realistically be achieved given drier years (when effects will be greater) versus wetter years (when species recovery is possible). - The maximum April/May and EOS storage targets consider hydrology (i.e., water year type), and are provided in order to meet the temperature requirements set forth in the subsequent actions in preserving key aspects of life history and run time diversity.
 The volumes are taken from those presented in the CVP/SWP operations BA, effects analysis in the Opinion, and NMFS technical memo on historic Shasta operations, and a 2017 Reclamation analysis of the relationships between storage and cold water pool volumes.